mg-felix/thesis/README.md

 draw_results.m - Function that draws the results every iteration.

-start_drawing.m - Initiates the drawing of results,
+start_drawing.m - Initiates the drawing of results.

 testfieldvector.m - Generates an image with the unitary vectors of the generated vector field (used only for testing).